Austin–Bergstrom International Airport: Ground transportation

-Public transportation

 Route 20, operated by the Capital Metropolitan Transportation Authority, operates from the arrivals level of the Barbara Jordan Terminal every 15 minutes.
 The route takes passengers through the East Riverside Corridor to Downtown and University of Texas at Austin before heading east along Manor Road.
+Route 483 operates after midnight 6 days a week to provide late hours service through the East Riverside Corridor to Downtown.

 Through the Project Connect plan, the airport is planned be the southern terminus of the Capital Metropolitan Transportation Authority Blue Line light rail, which will run through the East Riverside Corridor to Downtown Austin and The University of Texas at Austin as far north as North Lamar/US183.
 Blue Line construction costs are estimated at $1.3 billion and may be completed as early as 2029.
 The project (Proposition A) was approved by voters on November 3, 2020.

-Rental car facility

 The airport offers a consolidated rent-a-car center (ConRAC) in a parking garage northeast of the Barbara Jordan Terminal and connected to the Red Garage.
 Ten rental car companies have passenger service counters on the second floor of the ConRAC, which can service up to 5,000 vehicles per day.
 The 1600000 sqft facility opened in October 2015 and was built at a cost of US$162 million.
 A shuttle bus travels between the South Terminal and the ConRAC.

-Taxi and rideshare services

 Part of the ConRAC's ground floor serves as a "Ground Transportation Center" providing passengers access to taxis and ridesharing companies including Uber and Lyft.